NICTA/cesium-simple-photogrammetry/README.md

 Your photogrammetry software should provide recommendations on how to take photos to provide best results.
 In general the technique will work best on non-shiny objects, and you'll want to provide some overlap between the photos you take.

-For this test a simple consumer Panasonic Lumix DMC-ZR1 was used.
-In this test, the quality of the 3D model reconstruction would have benefited from a greater number of pictures take.
+For this test a simple consumer Panasonic Lumix DMC-ZR1 was used, and the quality of the 3D model reconstruction would have benefited from a greater number of pictures take.

 Process
 -------